-Students are expected to learn and adhere to the following safety guidelines to ensure a safe laboratory environment for the student and the people he/she may be working near.
-Students who fail to follow any safety rule may be asked to leave the lab or suffer grading penalties.
+You are expected to learn and adhere to the following safety guidelines to ensure a safe laboratory environment for the other students and people you may be working near.
+If you fail to follow any safety rule, you may be asked to leave the lab or suffer grading penalties.

-Once the student reviews the Safety Notes and Department Policies below, he/she must sign the Safety Notes and Department Policies Signature Sheet.
-By signing this sheet, the student acknowledges that he/she has read and understands all aspects of the Department of Chemistry’s Safety Rules and Policies and releases Northern Michigan University and the Department of Chemistry of any and all liability.
+Once you review the Safety Rules and Department Policies below, you must sign the Safety Rules and Department Policies Signature Sheet.
+By signing this sheet, you acknowledge that you have read and understood all aspects of the Department of Chemistry’s safety rules and policies and you release Northern Michigan University and the Department of Chemistry of any and all liability.

-- Any student with medical concerns should seek the advice of a physician before attending labs.
+- If you have medical concerns, you should seek the advice of a physician before attending labs.

-- No student shall work in the laboratory when under the influence of substances (alcohol or drugs, including prescription, over the counter, or recreational) that would impair laboratory activities and create an unsafe environment.
+- You may not work in the laboratory when under the influence of substances that would impair laboratory activities and create an unsafe environment.
+(This includes alcohol or drugs, including prescription, over the counter, or recreational.)

-- No student shall work in a laboratory outside of regularly scheduled classes without permission from their instructor.
+- You may not work in a laboratory outside of regularly scheduled classes without permission from your instructor.

-- No student shall work in a laboratory alone without permission.
+- You may not work in a laboratory alone without permission.

 - Guests are not permitted in the laboratory.

-- Even though the instructor will discuss potential hazards before beginning the experiment, you should familiarize yourself with the experiment (chemicals, procedure, and equipment) before class.
-Material safety data sheets of chemicals used in the lab can be found at http://nmu-mi.newlook.safecollegessds.com/.
+- Even though your instructor will discuss potential hazards before you begin the experiment, it is your responsibility to familiarize yourself with the experiment (chemicals, procedure, and equipment) before class.
+You can locate safety data sheets of chemicals used in the lab through a simple internet search or at http://nmu-mi.newlook.safecollegessds.com/.

-- Clothing must fully cover your torso, legs, feet, and upper arms.
+- Your clothing must fully cover your torso, legs, feet, and upper arms.
 Your individual instructors may require you to wear long sleeves, lab coats, or additional PPE as needed.

-- Keep benches and aisles free from clutter.
-Backpacks, coats, and personal items must be put away.
+- Keep the benches and aisles free from clutter.
+Your backpacks, coats, and personal items must be kept in designated areas.

-- Do not use broken or chipped glassware, or damaged equipment.
+- Do not use broken, cracked, or chipped glassware or damaged equipment.

 - Never leave an experiment unattended.

-- Note odors of chemicals only when told to do so, then waft the fumes only.
+- Note the odors of chemicals only when told to do so by your instructor; then waft the fumes only.

 - Dispose of chemicals as directed by your instructor and the lab handout.
 Read the label on waste containers before disposal.
 Do NOT overfill waste containers.

-- In case of spills, leaks, injury, fire, or any other unsafe situation, notify your instructor immediately.
+- In case of spills, broken glass, leaks, injury, fire, or any other unsafe situation, notify your instructor immediately.
 Clean up or otherwise respond as instructed by your lab instructor.

-- If you get a chemical in your eyes, a burn or cut, flood the injured area with water for 15-20 minutes.
+- If you get a chemical in your eyes, a burn, or a cut, flood the injured area with water for 15-20 minutes.